-It is one of the most stressful times of your life – selling up and moving house should be closely followed by a long relaxing holiday.
+It is one of the most stressful times of your life – putting your property for sale and moving house should be closely followed by a long relaxing holiday.
 But don’t panic too much because it can be easy to take some of the stress out of the process.
 Forget baking bread and brewing coffee – follow a few of these tips and viewers will be beating the door down to take a peek…

 First impressions have never counted more.
 Your messy hedges or uneven paving stones could lose you a sale before you even invite prospective buyers inside.
 Take a moment to emotionally distance yourself from your surroundings and be critical, or get a friend to come round and point out any areas that may need attention.